SakerDakak/Kitchen-Orders/README.md

 - Sort orders by department

-- Complete part of the application
+- Complete part of the order

-- Complete the application
+- Complete the order

 - Send the request to the printer with just one click